penumbra-zone/web/packages/react/README.md

 ### State chart

 This flowchart reads from top (page load) to bottom (page unload).
-Each labelled chart node is a possible value of `PenumbraProviderState`.
+Each labelled chart node is a possible value of `PenumbraState`.
 Diamond-shaped nodes are conditions described by the surrounding path labels.

 There are more possible transitions than diagrammed here - for instance once